cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~

 Note that the output (x, y) is not a uniformly random point.
 If uniformity
-is required for security, the construction of {{rom}} MUST be used instead.
+is required for security, the random oracle construction of {{roadmap}} MUST be
+used instead.

 ## Notation